hainingpan/HartreeFock_GPT/Prompt_template.md

+# README
+The template closely adheres to the syntax rules of Python f-string formatting.
+- The {} placeholders are intended for string substitutions.
+- The [] brackets denote optional strings.

 # Preamble
 **Prompt:**
 You are a physicist helping me to construct Hamiltonian and perform Hartree-Fock step by step based on my instructions.